Favorite Surf Breaks…

 PRINCE LESTAT and the REALMS of ATLANTIS

 Anne Rice’s latest in her popular Vampire Chronicles series catches up with Lestat, Louis, Marius and Co. as they wrestle with the consequences of Lestat becoming The Prince.
 Rice’s next installment, Blood Communion, released in 2018, sorta wraps everything up for Lestat & Co.

 HARRY POTTER and the CURSED CHILD

 Okay, it’s not a book, but rather, the script to a 2-part Play.
 And yet, it reads just as easily as one of Rowling’s books in the Potter franchise.
 Here, we catch up with Harry’s son Albus and his best friend Scorpius Malfoy when they get a hold of a TimeTurner to disastrous results.
-Enjoying a sold-out run in London’s West End but not heading to Broadway until spring of 2018.
+Enjoying a sold-out run in London’s West End and enjoying great success on Broadway, as well.
+When’s the National Tour?!

 READY PLAYER ONE by Ernest Cline.

 Hands down, my favorite book of the last five years.